UniMath/agda-unimath/src/species/dirichlet-series-species-of-types-in-subuniverses.lagda.md

 Σ (F : 𝔽 ∖ {∅}), T (F) × (S → F)
 ```

-Remarks that we can generalize it to species of types
+We can generalize it to species of types as

 ```text
 Σ (U : UU) (T (U) × (S → U))
 ```

-The interisting case is when `s` is a positive number.
+The interesting case is when `s` is a positive number.
 The categorified version
-of this formula is
+of this formula then becomes

 ```text
 Σ ( n : ℕ ∖ {0}),
   ( Σ (F : UU-Fin n) , T (F) × (S → cycle-prime-decomposition-ℕ (n))
 ```

-Remarks that we can generalize the two notions to species of types in
+We can generalize the two notions to species of types in
 subuniverses.
 Let `P` and `Q` two subuniverse such that `P` is closed by
 cartesian product.
 Let `H : P → UU` be a species such that for every `X , Y : P`
 the following equality is satisfied `H (X × Y) ≃ H X × H Y`.
 Then we can define